Relentless

 This site demonstrates my work across industries and genres - including print articles that were never placed on the internet until now.

-I’m a writer, editorial director, author, art director, image creator, mentor and leader.
-But at the center of it all, I’m an expert at finding and telling stories that matter and connect — and I know how to analyze my audience to understand the best way to present my story.
+I’m an expert at finding and telling stories that matter and connect — and I know how to analyze my audience to understand the best way to present my story.

 Through every stage of my career, one thing has remained constant: my belief in the transformative power of the written word.
 Whether I’m writing for an audience of many or one child before bedtime, I bring empathy, clarity, and a deep sense of purpose to every story I tell.